 • Artist Benefits: Six-to-eight-week residency, a weekly stipend ($250)

-• Share ideas with and demonstrate process to a diverse group of youth in structured workshops (approximately 4-6 hours per week, supported by staff).
+• Community Engagement: Share ideas with and demonstrate process to a diverse group of youth in structured workshops (approximately 4-6 hours per week, supported by staff).

 Each resident is asked to lead a series of creative workshops with a group of underserved youth that requires a 4-6 hours per week with the artist.
 These workshops are designed in collaboration with PlatteForum staff and supported by staff and volunteers.
 The residency culminates in a public reception where the work and ideas of the resident artist and the youth are presented in a performance, exhibition or artist talk, seminar, tailored for the artist and their work.

 INFORMATION AND MATERIALS TO PREPARE FOR YOUR APPLICATION

 2 PROFESSIONAL REFERENCES

 A resume and up to 10 samples of your work are required.
 Images and documents, including your resume/CV, may be uploaded in the portfolio upload area, including videos or audio.
 Follow these instructions for all work sample uploads:

 -Please limit image size to 1 MB and video to less than 2 minutes long.